Aravind-Suresh/Aravind-Suresh.github.io/README.md

-My blog.
-Can be viewed at [Aravind Suresh](aravind-suresh.github.io)
+My personal site.
+Can be viewed at [Aravind Suresh](http://aravind-suresh.github.io/)